Welcome to ED ECMO, the site to learn about resuscitative ECMO and ECLS.

 So stop with the crappy one-handed CPR already!
 Come with us as we change the world of resuscitation!

 Zack works full time at Sharp Memorial Hospital in San Diego, California as a board certified emergency physician.
-He is also part-time faculty for the University of California at San Diego’s Emergency Medicine Residency.
+He co-directs the ED ECLS program with Joe and is the chair of the Emergency Department.
+He is involved with medical education with high school students (Emerge), medical students and residents (UCSD and USC).
 He graduated as chief resident from Los Angeles County/USC Emergency Medicine Program.
 He studied bioengineering at the University of Pennsylvania as an undergraduate.
-You can contact Zack individually at firstname.lastname@example.org.
-Social: @zackshinar
+Email: email@example.com Social: @zackshinar